AdaGold/video-store-api/README.md

 Ideally, by the time of project submission, all smoke tests will pass.

 ## Functional Requirements

+Every endpoint must serve JSON data, and must use HTTP response codes to indicate the status of the request.

 ### Error Handling Requirements for Every Endpoint